linthtml/linthtml/doc/docs/user-guide/shareable-configs.md

 ## Publishing a Shareable Config

-Once your shareable config is ready, you can [publish to npm](https://docs.npmjs.com/getting-started/publishing-npm-packages) to share with others.
-We recommend using the `linthtml` and `linthtml-config` keywords so others can easily find your module.
+Once your shareable config is ready, you can [publish it to npm](https://docs.npmjs.com/getting-started/publishing-npm-packages) to share with others.
+We recommend adding the `linthtml` and `linthtml-config` [keywords](https://docs.npmjs.com/cli/v11/configuring-npm/package-json#keywords) in the module `package.json` file so others can easily find it on [npmjs.com](https://www.npmjs.com/).

-You should declare your dependency on LintHTML in `package.json` using the [peerDependencies](https://docs.npmjs.com/files/package.json#peerdependencies) field. <!-- The recommended way to declare a dependency for future proof compatibility is with the ">=" range syntax, using the lowest required LintHTML version.
-For example: -->
+You should declare your dependency on LintHTML in `package.json` using the [peerDependencies](https://docs.npmjs.com/files/package.json#peerdependencies) field.
+The recommended way to declare a dependency for future proof compatibility is with the ">=" range syntax, using the lowest required LintHTML version.

+For example:

 ```json
 "peerDependencies": {